-How does God create a person who can comfort others?
+How does God create a person who is skilled in comforting others?
 We naturally think about DNA and dispositions.
 You’ve met them—those genetically sweetened souls who were born to care, predisposed to sympathize, hardwired to ask questions and ooze concern—the burden-bearers who thrive on your chaos.
 But you look in the mirror and you know that person, or anything close to that person, is not staring back at you.

 So how does God take people who aren’t inclined to care and transform them into comforters?
 You see the world clearly.
 We are born bent inwards towards self-care, self-concern, and self-comfort.
 Others’ pain is an unwelcome distraction from our extended self-sessions.
 We look up wondering who dares to divert us from our comfort-expedition.
 So how does God take people fixed on self-comfort and turn them outward towards others?
 How does He break our narcissistic gaze into the pool’s reflection to look up at the pain all around us?